KyleTate/https-github.com-rwprice31-ComicSearch/README.md

 To perform the script within /webscraping, do these steps:

-1) Download tor (There's different method depending on what OS you're using...)
+1) Download tor (There's different methods depending on what OS you're using...)
  - For OSX: https://2019.www.torproject.org/docs/tor-doc-osx.html.en
  - Other methods for other OS's coming soon after further investigation...